 - Free data backup services

 When you are comparing web hosting providers and seeking the best value, you need to make sure you are judging each site on the same criteria.
 If you have a low price for your initial contract, be sure to check out the renewal price after the first contract ends.
 It could be significantly higher.
-This is one of the reasons we like Hostinger so much, because it gives you four years at a low price as part of your first contract.
+This is one of the reasons we like Bluehost so much, because it gives you up to three years at a low price as part of your first contract.

 As an added benefit, some services offer a 30-day money-back guarantee.